bford26/bford26.github.io/pages/design/audio-amp.md

 {% include titled_gallery id="titled_gallery2" %}

-From the different frequency responses shown above, the various BP filters work well and have little interfernce with frequencys outside of one order of magnitude, which is important for isolated control.
-One somewhat alarming issue would be the Bass Response showning extreme changes to the left of the targeted peak.
-However, this is perfectly fine with regaurds to what frequencys the instrument will produce because the lowest note for the bass is 41 Hz.
+From the different frequency responses shown above, the various BP filters work well and have little interference with frequencies outside of one order of magnitude, which is important for isolated control.
+One somewhat alarming issue would be the Bass Response showing extreme changes to the left of the targeted peak.
+However, this is perfectly fine with regards to what frequencies the instrument will produce because the lowest note for the bass is 41 Hz.

 {% include titled_gallery id="titled_gallery3" %}

-Looking at the level response, where no boost or cut was applied, we can see a slight overshoot meaning an underdamped system.
+Looking at the level response, where no boost or cut was applied, we can see a slight overshoot meaning an under-damped system.
 However, the specific value of $\zeta$, the damping coefficient, is very close to one.
-Ideas to fix this might include adding a snub network or filter, but considering the size of the overshoot it is not an important detial.
+Ideas to fix this might include adding a snub network or filter, but considering the size of the overshoot it is not an important detail.
 It will be more time efficient to wait until a prototype is made and determine how close this simulation is to the actual circuit.

 ## Future Work